SandyRodger/tds-user-api2/README.md

 ### Questions for Claude:

 1. Clarification: You say "/var/www.
-This is the point your app becomes part of the container rather than just living on your laptop." , but isn't the container also running
+This is the point your app becomes part of the container rather than just living on your laptop." , but isn't the container also running on my laptop?
 2.